I’ve mentioned before how much I love Melissa Sweet, and her newest book, Balloons Over Broadway, is no exception.

 And thus, after some hard work, he figured out the floating balloon animals.
 It’s fun to watch Sarg move from his original field of specialty in marionettes and puppets into something that has become so famous.

 As usual, Sweet’s illustrations are fabulous; I find her illustrations to be so lively, so happy, and so full of color and texture.
 Although I’ve really come to love picture books over the last four or five years, I still struggle to spend as much time enjoying the illustrations as I do the words.
 Melissa Sweet’s books make it easy – I can’t stop poring over her images.

 And clearly her talents aren’t only artistic.
 The writing is excellent – I loved her descriptions of the balloons making their way through the “canyons” of New York City.
 Isn’t that a great way to describe downtown NYC?

-I loved the extra page of information about Tony Sarg and his legacy at the end of the book (an apprentice of his made the puppet show that appears in The Sound of Music, and that apprentice’s apprentice was Jim Henson, creator of the Muppets).
+I loved the extra page of information about Tony Sarg and his legacy at the end of Balloons Over Broadway (an apprentice of his made the puppet show that appears in The Sound of Music, and that apprentice’s apprentice was Jim Henson, creator of the Muppets).

 This is an obvious addition to any Thanksgiving book collection.

 This looks darling.
 The song "Autumn in New York" refers to it as "canyons of steel."
 I love it.
 But then again my obsession is overstated, so you knew that. 🙂